Lessons in Courage (and French): Sept & Oct at the Congo Peace School

 As our partners who support this community of agents of peace, you are part of this revolution!
 We are seeing major and fundamental changes in the students attending the Congo Peace School, and an exciting part of that is our unique preschool program founded and supported by Nest Global (formerly PILAGlobal in our outreach and posts).

-In a region embedded in centuries of colonization and its roots of oppression have resulted in overcrowded classrooms in which children learn by recitation and are punished for asking questions, our pedagogy rooted in curiosity and equality between teachers and students, male and female make the Congo Peace School and the Nest Preschool truly revolutionary.
+In a region embedded in centuries of colonization, those roots of oppression have resulted in overcrowded classrooms in which children learn by recitation and are punished for asking questions.
+In stark contrast, our pedagogy that is rooted in curiosity and equality between teachers and students, male and female, make the Congo Peace School and the Nest Preschool truly revolutionary.
 Now that we’re in year six of the Peace School and year five of the preschool, we have the experiences and observations from teachers and students about the impact attending such a preschool makes for the Peace School students as they integrate into classes with students who did not have the opportunity to attend preschool.

 From the Nest Global site: In partnership with Action Kivu and the Dillon Henry Foundation, Nest Global created Nest Congo, a preschool at the Congo Peace School serving 84 children ages 4 to 6 daily.
 Nest Congo provides foundational early education and a nutritious daily meal to local children who would otherwise not have access to education.